Yfyangd/KDCDDMChatbot/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

 > ⚠️ If you are using [Vercel Hobby](https://vercel.com/pricing), your message will be trucated due to the limitation of vercel.